-This list does not contain all available flutes, please contact us for more options.
+This list contains a few example flutes, please contact us for available flutes.

 African Olive keyless D Pratten with sterling silver rings, ergo offset, single billet flute.